Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Data set and methods

 The term $\left({K} {L}[{q}({w} | {\theta}) \| {P}({w})] -\mathbb{E}_{{q}({w} | {\theta})}[\log ({P}({D} | {w}))]\right)$ is called the {Variational Free Energy (VFE)} which is to be minimized.
 Exact minimisation of the cost function is computationally expensive, therefore it is approximated through a Monte Carlo sampling procedure as follows:

-Where, ${w}^{(i)}$ denotes the $i^{th}$ Monte Carlo sample drawn from the variational posterior ${q}({w}^{(i)} | {\theta})$.
-Each term in the cost function has weights that are drawn from the variational posterior.
-To implement and compute the above cost we need three terms: 1) log of variational posterior, 2) log of prior (Gaussian or scale mixture), 3) log-likelihood of the data.\\

-The variational posterior ($q$) is composed of independent Gaussian distribution for each parameter.
+Where, ${w}^{(i)}$ denotes the $i^{th}$ Monte Carlo sample drawn from the variational posterior ${q}({w}^{(i)} | {\theta})$. {Each term in ${\mathcal{F}}({D}, {\theta})$, the loss function that needs to be minimized, also known as the cost function has weights that are drawn from the variational posterior.
+For further details on the cost function, readers are referred to} \cite{blundell2015weight,shridhar2019comprehensive}.
+To implement and compute the above cost we need three terms: 1) log of variational posterior, 2) log of prior (Gaussian or scale mixture), 3) log-likelihood of the data.\\ The variational posterior ($q$) is composed of independent Gaussian distribution for each parameter.
 The sample of weights are obtained by sampling the unit Gaussian, shifting and scaling by the mean ${\mu}$ and a standard deviation ${\sigma}$ respectively.
 To ensure that the standard deviation is always non-negative, it is expressed as $\sigma=\operatorname{softplus}{(\rho)=\log (1+\exp (\rho))}$, point-wise.
 Parameters, $w$, of the variational posterior, $q$, can be re-written in terms of a parameter--free noise as ${[w=\mu+\log (1+\exp (\rho)) \circ \varepsilon]}$ or ${[w=\mu+ \sigma \circ \varepsilon]}$.
 Where, $\circ$ is point-wise multiplication, $\varepsilon$ is a sample drawn from unit normal \cite{blundell2015weight}.
 The steps for optimization are presented in supplementary document.\\